-CalFire’s pending investigation has not prevented cities, counties, and individual home and business owners from pursuing their own legal action against PG&E. In fact, there are already hundreds of lawsuits in various stages of litigation against PG&E, and doubtlessly hundreds, if not thousands, of similar suits have yet to be filed.
+CalFire’s pending investigation has not prevented cities, counties, and individual home and business owners from pursuing their own California wildfire lawsuits against PG&E. In fact, there are already hundreds of lawsuits in various stages of litigation against PG&E, and doubtlessly hundreds, if not thousands, of similar wildfire suits have yet to be filed.
 PG&E has suspended its traditional dividend to shareholders in anticipation that its massive cash reserves may be required to defend against an influx of legal action.

 Recent investigation into PG&E’s finances has revealed yet another layer of PG&E’s mismanagement and negligence.
 An obvious remedy to the issue of downed power equipment (widely believed to be the cause of the fires), is to install power equipment underground, where it cannot be impacted by winds and cannot come into contact with vegetation.
 This process is known as “undergrounding” (taking existing above ground power lines and putting them underground) and has been seen as desirable by local and state officials in many years.
 In 2017, for example, California regulators approved spending at least $60 million to move existing power lines underground.
 PG&E ultimately spent less than half of this money—approximately $28.3 million—in furtherance of this task and, instead, diverted the rest of the funds elsewhere.
 California authorities are still uncertain as to where the remainder of these funds went.